Complex Divorce Attorneys in Denton

 The Law Office of Gregory C. Goline is well-versed in the many nuances of Texas law governing divorce proceedings and related family law matters.
 Specifically, our legal team has several years of experience negotiating and mediating highly complex divorce settlement agreements.
 Additionally, in cases where settling is not possible (for a number of possible reasons), we are more than ready, willing, and able to represent our clients’ interests in court.
 We have significant experience litigating hundreds of complex divorce cases in courts throughout Denton and North Texas.

 Let us work together at your side to get you and your loved ones through your complex divorce.
-Call today at (940) 400-0475 to schedule your free consultation.
+Call today at (940) 400-0475 to schedule your consultation.

 What Constitutes a “Complex” Divorce?